Athlete Selection and Notification

 Provision of the sample in the case of a minor will require a few additional protocols.
 Please follow the link to read the policy on minor athletes.

-After the sample is secured, the athlete and the DCO or chaperone will proceed back to the doping control station to begin the sample processing part of sample collection.
+After the sample is secured, the athlete and the DCO or chaperone will process the sample and get it ready to ship to the laboratory.

 The athlete will first be asked to choose a sample collection kit containing the bottles in which the sample will be sent to the lab.
 Similar to the way the vessel was chosen, the athlete will choose from a choice of sample collection boxes and ensure that the container is not damaged or tampered with.
 The athlete will open the sample collection kit and inspect the contents of the package.
 Both the DCO and athlete will ensure that all sample code numbers on the bottles and sample collection kit box match.